 Most WS sales are in the “best” underwriting class (see Table 8) because there generally is only one underwriting class.
 Insurers often do not get enough information in WS to determine whether a “preferred health” discount could be granted and use the additional revenue (from not having a “preferred health” discount) to fund extra cost resulting from health concessions.
-Some carve-out programs may offer a “preferred” discount.
-A higher percentage of NWS cases were in the “best” class in 2018 because one insurer eliminated its preferred health discount (hence “standard” ratings were its “best”).
+Carve-out programs are more likely to offer a “preferred” discount, which means a higher percentage of carve-out policies are issued in the second-best underwriting class.

 Maximum Monthly Benefit